metafacture/metafacture-core/README.md

 # Stay updated

 For support and discussion join the [mailing list](http://lists.dnb.de/mailman/listinfo/metafacture).
+The mailing list archive can be found at [Nabble](http://metafacture.2350614.n4.nabble.com/).